MASQ-Project/ClusterTool/USAGE.md

 _Implemented in `kill.py`_

-`kill` is a SelectCommand that shuts down the instance(s) specified -- not just SubstratumNode, but the whole instance.
+`kill` is a SelectCommand that shuts down the instance(s) specified -- not just MASQNode, but the whole instance.
 The instances that are shut down are removed from the INSTANCES structure and put back into their corresponding "available instances" list based on their platform.

 ### nfo